Kayaking the Lower Columbia River and Beyond

 Owner, Guide and Coach

 Kyleen has a life-long background in outdoor exploration and has led programs for Columbia River Kayaking since 2014.
 She has BAs in Music and English, and an MBA.
-Her talents span a number of areas, but her favorites are making music and kayaking.
-In 2019, Kyleen undertook a three-month 1100-mile solo kayaking journey from Ketchikan, Alaska to her home here on Puget Island.
-She is also on the Board of Directors of the Wildlife Center of the North Coast in Astoria, OR.
+Her passions span a number of areas, but her favorites are making music and kayaking.
+In 2019, Kyleen undertook a three-month 1100-mile solo kayaking journey from Ketchikan, Alaska to her home here on Puget Island where she grows lavender and makes essential oil with it.

 Owner, Guide and Coach